 “I was visiting a friend near Jeanerette, Louisiana,” Simien says.
 “His family has been in the sugar business for hundreds of years.
 And my grandfather actually cut cane in those fields as a young kid.
 I’m sitting there drinking a blackberry mint julep from a silver julep cup.
 It’s a life-changing experience.
 The cup is glistening and I’m looking out there at the swaying sugar cane, and I have this thought: My grandfather was in these fields in the 1940s, and I bet this very cup was in the cupboard when my grandfather was cutting cane.
 Naturally, I went crazy and started buying silver cups.
 And now I have about twenty or thirty New Orleans-made silver cups.”

 For years, no one knew the name of the boy musing by the tree in this circa 1837 painting.
 In fact, for much of the piece’s existence, he wasn’t even visible–someone at some point deemed the grouping unacceptable and painted over him so that only the three white children remained.
-The painting sat in storage at the New Orleans Museum of Art from 1972 to 2004, when the museum sold it to a dealer who finally cleaned and restored it.
+The painting sat in storage at the New Orleans Museum of Art from 1972 to 2004, when the museum deaccessioned it.
+It was then sold at public auction, and a dealer purchased and cleaned it, revealing the child in the background.
 Thanks to what Simien calls “polite persistence” and the help of an Instagram follower, a fellow researcher, and Google, he purchased the painting in September of last year and cracked the case of the boy’s identity.
 His name is Bélizaire and at the time of the painting, he was fifteen and enslaved as a house servant.
 He appears in this portrait with the Frey children, and the family later sold him away.
 “Bélizaire, they know your name now,” Simien wrote on Instagram after the discovery went public.
 “Tell the ancestors to let me sleep for a minute.”

 This miniature, painted on ivory, shows Philippe Aime LeGoaster, a free man of color born in New Orleans in 1820.
 The Afro-Creole line of his family, in a matter of generations, went from being enslaved to opening tailoring shops to becoming real estate moguls in New Orleans.
 Along the way, they helped countless other people of color by offering jobs and apprenticeships within their businesses.
 In Philippe’s lifetime, the LeGoasters left the city, opting to live as equals in France rather than as second-class citizens in America.
 This portrait remained in France until Simien tracked it down through a distant French cousin and brought it home to Louisiana.
 “When we have people who fled their homes as refugees because of the circumstances of their time,” he says, “I think it’s wonderfully symbolic when they return.”